sigp/lighthouse/README.md

 ## Contact

-This repo is presently authored by Paul Hauner (@paulhauner) as a Sigma Prime project.
+This repo is presently authored by Paul Hauner as a Sigma Prime project.

 Best place for discussion is probably the [ethereum/sharding